georgia-tech-db/evadb/docs/source/contribute/new-data-source.rst

 .. note::

-   Those paramters will be specified when the user creates a connection to the data source: `CREATE DATABASE mydb_source WITH ENGINE = "MyDB", PARAMETERS = {"host": "localhost", "port": "5432", "user": "eva", "password": "password"};`.
+   Those paramters will be specified when the user creates a connection to the data source: `CREATE DATABASE mydb_source WITH ENGINE = "mydb", PARAMETERS = {"host": "localhost", "port": "5432", "user": "eva", "password": "password"};`.

 You can check the PostgreSQL's handler example at `evadb/third_party/databases/postgres/postgres_handler.py <https://github.com/georgia-tech-db/evadb/blob/master/evadb/third_party/databases/postgres/postgres_handler.py>`_ for ideas.